Last Updated on January 4, 2023 by Andrew Pirie

 July 3, 2021

-Namibian teenager Christine Mboma, who ran the fastest women’s 400 meters time of the year on Wednesday (June 30), will not be allowed to compete over the distance at the Olympics because of World Athletics’ rules on testosterone levels.
+Due to World Athletics’ rules on testosterone levels, Christine Mboma, a young Namibian who recorded the fastest 400-meter time of the year on Wednesday (June 30), will not be able to run over the distance at the Olympics.

-Mboma and compatriot Beatrice Masilingi, both 18, were made to undergo an assessment by World Athletics.
-The results indicate that the pair have differences in sexual development (DSD) and high natural testosterone levels.
+Mboma and her countrywoman Beatrice Masilingi, both 18 years old, were required to take a test by World Athletics.
+The findings show that the two exhibit distinct sexual development (DSD) and significant amounts of natural testosterone.

-It means neither will be able to race over their preferred distance at the Olympics in the short term.
+This means that shortly, neither will be able to compete over their favorite distance at the Olympics.

 “It is important to understand that both our athletes were not aware of this condition neither did any family member, their coach, or the NNOC-CGA were aware of it,” the NNOC said.